syntevo/docs/src/SmartGit/Manual/GUI/Preferences/Commands.md

 # Commands

-This page shows options influencing Git commands executed by SmartGit.
+This dialog shows options influencing Git commands executed by SmartGit.

+Use the navigation structure or the search tool to select the required page to view or make changes to a setting.

 #### Note

 > Some highlighted options require an application restart to be applied.

-## Main Tab
+## Main Commands Tab

 ![Commands](../../images/Preferences-commands.png)